lverweijen/littletree/tutorial.md

 - `for node, item in tree.nodes.postorder()`
 - `for node, item in tree.nodes.levelorder()`

-An optional argument `keep` can be given to the above three functions.
+These three iterators also works on `tree.descendants`.
+These iterators accept an optional argument `keep`.
-If passed, a node and its descendants will be skipped `if not keep(node)`.
+If passed, a node and its descendants will be skipped `if not keep(node, item)`.
+Argument `item` is a NamedTuple of `depth` and `index`.
 Use `keep=MaxDepth(n)` to iterate at most `n` levels deep.

 ## Path operations